How Many Qubits Can Be Teleported? Scalability of Fidelity-Constrained Quantum Applications

 where $\ell \in \{\text{fiber},\,\text{FSO}\}$ denotes the transmission medium and $d_\ell^{\prime}$ the corresponding physical link length.
-The term $P_e$ denotes the probability that a matter qubit emits a photon into the intended photonic mode at the transmitter, while $P_{\mathrm{det}}$ denotes the probability that a photon arriving at the receiver is successfully detected; both parameters capture intrinsic node-level efficiencies and are assumed to be independent of the transmission medium.
-The factor $P_{ce}^{(\ell)}$ accounts for coupling losses between the local photonic mode and the propagation mode of link type~$\ell$, including interface losses and, in the case of \gls{FSO} links, residual effects such as pointing errors and turbulence-induced fading.
-The term $L_\ell$ denotes the attenuation length associated with the corresponding transmission medium, capturing propagation losses along the link.
+The parameter $P_e$ is the probability that a matter qubit emits a photon into the intended photonic mode, and $P_{\mathrm{det}}$ is the probability that a photon arriving at the receiver is detected.
+Both are intrinsic node-level efficiencies and are assumed independent of the transmission medium.
+The factor $P_{ce}^{(\ell)}$ accounts for coupling losses between the local photonic mode and the propagation mode of medium $\ell$, including interface losses and, for \gls{FSO}, residual effects such as pointing errors and turbulence-induced fading.
+Finally, $L_\ell$ is the attenuation length of medium $\ell$.